qdm12/gluetun/doc/firewall.md

 - If `SHADOWSOCKS=on`, allow inbound TCP 8388 and UDP 8388 from your LAN
 - If `TINYPROXY=on`, allow inbound TCP 8888 from your LAN
+- If you want access to the built-in HTTP control server, allow inbound TCP 8000 from your LAN